-If a participant's first screening attempt is unsuccessful, s/he may re-screen once if s/he chooses.
-If s/he does re-screen, all screening procedures must be repeated with the exception of PTID assignment.
-Once a PTID is assigned to a participant that PTID is used for the re-screening procedures and forms completed for that participant (do not assign a new PTID).
+If a participant re-screens, all screening procedures and CRFs must be repeated with the exception of PTID assignment.
+Once a PTID is assigned to a participant, the same PTID is used for the re-screen procedures and forms completed for that participant (do not assign a new PTID).

-If a participant re-screens and enrolls, all previously completed eCRFs (from the original, failed screening attempt) must be updated to reflect only data from the successful Screening and Enrollment Visit.
-Note however, the Eligibility Criteria eCRF completed during the failed screening attempt should be updated to reflect the participant's final eligibility status and enrollment into the study.
+If a participant re-screens and enrolls, all previously completed eCRFs (from the original, failed screening attempt) must be updated to reflect only data from the successful Screening and

+Enrollment Visit.
+Note that in this case, the Inclusion Exclusion eCRF completed during the failed screening attempt should be updated to reflect the participant's final eligibility status and enrollment into the study.